ryanpig/mal-tournament/README.md

 ### Build dependencies by make only
 1. Install Boost and sqlite3
-2. Modify coresponding library and header file paths in Makefile
+2. Modify corresponding library and header file paths in Makefile
 3. `make`

 ### Build dependencies by Conan